ShubhamChunarkar/reward-calculator-service/README.md

 ## Setup:
 1.Open the project in any IDE

-2.Run MySQL workbench db locally and run it.Change the database setting in application.properties file
+2.Run MySQL workbench db locally and run it.Change the database setting in application.properties file and Transaction repository class query.

 3.Run the project on apache maven server